chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 .notes Chef Server uses an API for uploading cookbooks

+# Applying Cookbooks

+To run a recipe on a node with Chef, add the recipe to the node's run list.

+Recipes are stored in cookbook directories, and namespaced by the cookbook's directory name.

+The cookbook and recipe names can contain alpha-numeric characters, including dash and underscore.

+Recipes are stored in Ruby files, with the extension `.rb`.
+The `.rb` is ommitted when adding a recipe to a node.

+# Add Recipe to a Node

+When adding a recipe to a node, combine the cookbook name and the recipe name with `::`.
+If the `default` recipe is used, it is optional.

+    recipe[webserver]
+    recipe[webserver::default]

+Are equivalent.
+To use a different recipe, specify it by name:

+    recipe[webserver::different-recipe]

+# Add Recipe to a Node

+Use knife to add a recipe to an existing node’s run list on the Chef Server.

+    knife node run list add NODE 'recipe[webserver]'

+Use quotes to prevent shell meta-character expansion.

+Run Chef on the node and it will apply the recipe.

+# Add Recipe to a Node

+If the node does not exist on the Chef Server already, the run list can be specified by passing a JSON file with `chef-client -j FILE.json`.

+    @@@ javascript
+    {
+      "run_list": [
+        "recipe[webserver]"
+      ]
+    }

 # Chef Community Cookbooks

 Opscode hosts the Chef Community site where Chef users share cookbooks: